karmab/openstuck/README.md

 - add tenantid in network creation tests
 - create a specific flavor during nova testing instead of hardcoded relying on m1.tiny
 - run the Check_Console later so it can provide a more interesting output (typically check that hostname of the vm shows up there)
+- adjust the sizes of the flavours to run nova tests and report ERRORS for Create_Server instead of just saying it timedout

 ##Known bugs
 - Create_Backup race condition giving a "Invalid volume: Volume to be backed up must be available" message